Volodia34/nodejs2025Q2-service/README.md

     ```env
     PORT=4000

      # Logging Levels: 0 for error, 1 for warn, 2 for log, 3 for debug, 4 for verbose
     LOG_LEVEL=3
+    LOG_FILE_MAX_SIZE=10 # in kilobytes

     # PostgreSQL Connection Settings for Docker
     POSTGRES_HOST=postgres-db